Historical Places

 History

-Believed to be built in the thirteenth century by the rulers of the Reddy Dynasty, the fort was later occupied by the Bahmani Kingdom, Gajapati Kingdom, Vijayanagara Empire, and subsequently of the Qutb Shahi Dynasty.
-The fort covers an area of roughly 18 square kilometers.
-A ruler of the Gajapati Kingdom, Hamvira, overthrew the rulers of Reddy Dynasty and occupied the territory of Kondavidu.
-This happened in the year 1454, more than a century later after the fort was built.
-However, it was just a couple of years later in 1472, when Hamvira fought against his own brother Purushottam in alliance with the Sultan of Bahmany, that he gifted the Kondapalli and Rajahmundry to the Sultan for favoring him in the war.
+A ruler of the Gajapati Kingdom, Hamvira, overthrew the rulers of the Reddy Dynasty and occupied the territory of Kondavidu in 1454.
+However, just two years later, in 1472, Hamvira fought against his own brother, Purushottam, in alliance with the Sultan of Bahmani, and he subsequently gifted Kondapalli and Rajahmundry to the Sultan for supporting him in the war.

 Structure